xapax/security/basics_of_linux.md

 sudo parted /dev/sda mklabel gpt
 ```

 **Create a new partition**

 ```
-sudo parted --align optimal /dev/sda mkpart primary 0% 100%
+sudo parted --align optimal /dev/sda mkpart primary ext4 0% 100%
 ```

 This command creates a new partition \(mkpart\), which is of type primary, that takes up the space between 0-100%.
 Which means we will only have one partition.

 Now you can see your new partition with `lsblk`.

 **Format the partition with a specific filesystem**

 Now that we have a partition we need to add a filesystem to it.There are many different types of filesystems. ext4 is common for linux.
 While windows uses NTFS, and mac uses HFS Plus. exFAT can be understood by all three OS:s, something that might be useful to USB:s.

 ```
 # For linux
 sudo mkfs.ext4 /dev/sda1

 # Supposedly work on linux, mac and windows.
 But fails for me on my tests on Mac
 sudo mkfs.vfat /dev/sda1

+# To use UDF (universal disk format) that should also work on all OS
+# You first need to install apt-get install udftools.
+Then you do:
+mkudffs /dev/sda1

 ```

 **Remove partition**